xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 excerpt: Automation using python scripts
 ---
 {% include toc %}

 # Programmability of IOS XR
-##### Eliot Pickhardt

 Being a network engineer no longer requires poring over CLI commands for hours on end, ensuring every detail conforms to the requirements, just for a link to break, causing even more work.
 Using the programmability capabilities of IOS XR, you eliminate much of the tedious router-by-router configuration by manipulating the existing data models automatically.
 There are many ways to tap into the automated potential of IOS XR, including ZTP, Automation Scripts, and gNMI.
 ## Automation Scripts
-Automation scripts are another way to leverage IOS XR to work for you.
+Automation scripts are one way to leverage IOS XR to work for you.
 These are mainly Python scripts that run on-box.
 These scripts can work in four different ways to aid the configuration and maintenance of your network.

 **Config scripts**: These scripts run automatically every time a configuration change is committed.
 They are useful to ensure that a commit doesn’t go against any network rules, and can take action or throw errors if rules are broken.